Can you hold 68,000 books in one hand?

 If they’re online, why make these books available on a thumb drive?

 It’s a massive library in your pocket.
-With about 70,000 local copies of books, it’s pretty darned cool to know that, as long as you have this drive, you will be able to access all those books, even in a nuclear Armageddon.
+With almost 70,000 local copies of books, it’s pretty darned cool to know that, as long as you have this drive, you will be able to access all those books, even in a nuclear Armageddon.
 The fact that you can search and read the books, and highlight and take notes on them, on any computer with the drive just makes it better.

 Anti-censorship.
 We are preserving knowledge—future-proofing culture, you might say—in the face of the very real threat of censorship.
-Having many copies of these thumb drives, with about 70,000 digitally signed book files, helps us as a society to guarantee that these books will never disappear.
+Having many copies of these thumb drives, with almost 70,000 digitally signed book files, helps us as a society to guarantee that these books will never disappear.
 You can participate in this preservation effort!

 It’s a backup of Western civilization.